MicrosoftDocs/quantum-docs/articles/contributing-api-design-principles.md

       written deterministically, and so should be exposed to the user as `Squared : Double -> Double` rather than as an operation `Square : Double => Double`.
-This allows for the subroutine to be called in more places (for example: inside of other functions), and provides useful optimization
+This allows for the subroutine to be called in more places (for example, inside of other functions), and provides useful optimization
       information to the compiler that can affect performance and optimizations.